Luis-0508/pizza-order-multilang/README.md

-# 🍕 Pizza Order Multi-Language
+# 🍕 Pizza Order Tool

 A simple and user-friendly **pizza ordering web app** with support for multiple languages (currently English & German).
+Designed to quickly collect pizza orders in group settings such as small offices, events, or casual meetups.

 ---

 ## 🚀 Features

-- 📝 Enter your name and choose pizza toppings
+- 📝 Enter your name and select pizza toppings
 - 🌐 Dynamic multi-language user interface with easy language switching
-- 📋 Summary view displaying all placed orders
+- 📋 Summary view showing all submitted orders for easy review

 ---